thebao22/DSA/README.md

-This repo is uses to save my practical excersizes of Data Structure and Algorithm
+This repo is uses to save my practical excercises of Data Structure and Algorithm